-Brickman joined Kimberly-Clark in 2008 and has successfully guided the company through its ongoing strategic planning process and the evolution of its current Global Business Plan.
+Brickman joined Kimberly-Clark in 2008 and has led the Kimberly-Clark Professional business since 2010.
+Previously, he successfully guided the company through its ongoing strategic planning process and the evolution of its current Global Business Plan.
 Prior to joining the company, he served as a principal at McKinsey and Company.
 Earlier in his career, he was president and CEO of Whitlock Packaging, the largest U.S. specialty beverage packaging company, and was vice president and general manager of Latin America for Guinness Brewing Worldwide.

-Prior to her role at the American Cancer Society, Stock was regional manager of Georgia Pacific's (Koch Industries) Color Box business, a $280 million print packaging company.
+Stock joined Kimberly-Clark in 2010 and has served as its Chief Strategy Officer since she joined the company.
+Prior to joining Kimberly-Clark, she served as national vice president at the American Cancer Society, and was previously a general manager of Georgia Pacific's (Koch Industries) Color Box business.
 She has also held progressive management positions at McKinsey and Company both in the U.S. and Ireland.

-Spencer, Brickman and Stock will report to Falk.
+Brickman and Stock will continue to report to Falk.

-Kimberly-Clark and its well-known global brands are an indispensable part of life for people in more than 150 countries.
-Every day, 1.3 billion people - nearly a quarter of the world's population - trust K-C brands and the solutions they provide to enhance their health, hygiene and well-being.
-With brands such as Kleenex, Scott, Huggies, Pull-Ups, Kotex and Depend, Kimberly-Clark holds No. 1 or No. 2 share positions in more than 80 countries.
-To keep up with the latest K-C news and to learn more about the company's 138-year history of innovation, visit www.kimberly-clark.com.
+Kimberly-Clark and its well-known global brands are an indispensable part of life for people in more than 175 countries.
+Every day, nearly a quarter of the world's population trust K-C's brands and the solutions they provide to enhance their health, hygiene and well-being.
+With brands such as Kleenex, Scott, Huggies, Pull-Ups, Kotex and Depend, Kimberly-Clark holds the No. 1 or No. 2 share position in more than 80 countries.
+To keep up with the latest K-C news and to learn more about the company's 140-year history of innovation, visit www.kimberly-clark.com.